 Front Street Grill is THE place to see great live music and have a beer in the River Valley.
 Past performers at FSG include Johnny Lee, Whiskey Myers, Jake Owen and Stoney LaRue.
 They also have live shows during the week, as well as great food!
 Their Facebook page is updated regularly with concert info and food specials.

 Dardanelle also has a rich Native American history, which you can learn more about at the Old Post Office (also on Front Street) or at Council Oaks Park.

 Russellville is just a short drive away, and its thriving downtown makes it a wonderful place to visit!
-Russellville Downtown is home to great restaurants, art galleries, and one-of-a-kind boutiques, including our sister store Vaqueras.
-Vaqueras offers an exclusive discount to Barn Brides - 25% off boots just for them and their bridal parties!
+Russellville Downtown is home to several great restaurants, art galleries, and one-of-a-kind boutiques.

 Some of the fantastic restaurants in downtown Russellville include Fat Daddy's Bar-B-Que (their cheesy taters are practically world famous), The Old Bank (a sports grill with a great bar that's located in a beautifully renovated downtown building), Pasta Grill (delicious Italian food, great atmosphere, tons of menu options), and Kob Jai (the best Thai food around).
 For a caffeine fix and some old school video games, stop by The Garage Arcade.

 Downtown Russellville is full of locally owned boutiques, gift shops and art galleries.
 For one-of-a-kind home decor, local art and gifts, check out A Conversation Piece or Pottery Worx.
 For a cute outfit, go to HipSway... one of the prettiest, trendiest stores in town!
 There are also two great bookstores located downtown: Dog Ear Books and B Street Books.